When was the last time you needed to take time to rest your mind?

 In my last post, I talked about feeling like my brain ran out of words after finishing my first manuscript on time.
-You can read about that and download some fun gratitude graphics here.

 I’ve studied writing for a long time and this topic has not come up.
 Maybe I’m just being lazy, acting entitled because “I just wrote a book?”

 I know the Holy Spirit authored the book, but that didn’t mean the process was easy.

 It was the hardest work I’ve ever done.
 And the best.
 The most precious.

 Friends, peek behind the scenes of writing my first book.
 Most of these lessons apply to life, not just writing.

 Writing Holy in the Moment has been a tremendous walk of faith, daily putting one foot in front of the other on a high wire of faith–because that’s where the Holy Spirit creates–at least for me in this book.